What happens if I have been reported for a possible violation?

 While each case is determined on its own unique merits/circumstances, the Council does have guidelines for sanctions.
 Typically any honor violation is considered serious, and for all but the most minor violations, some time away from the College can be expected.
 We submit that time away is not merely a punishment, but rather provides for an intense period of reflection regarding our community's values, the student's personal choices, and the value of the student's educational experience at the College.

-While confidentiality prevents us from making it common knowledge that a particular student has broken the Code, the Council releases reports detailing the judgments and sanctions to the community at the end of the semester.
+While confidentiality prevents us from making it common knowledge that a particular student has broken the Code, the Council releases reports detailing the judgments and sanctions to the community on a semesterly basis.